Socialcap-app/docs/site/docs/api/intro.md

-# API  resources & methods
+# API Index

-## General conventions
+## Introduction

-We follow the [JSON-RPC 2.0](https://www.jsonrpc.org/specification) convention (as used in [tRPC/HTTP RPC Specification](https://trpc.io/docs/rpc) for all its endpoints.
+We follow the [JSON-RPC 2.0](https://www.jsonrpc.org/specification) convention (as used in [tRPC/HTTP RPC Specification](https://trpc.io/docs/rpc)) for all its endpoints.
 Besides that all API requests follow usual HTTP API conventions.

 We can divide this into two categories: